MADRID Students at Madrid-Waddington Central School got a first-hand look at the dangers of drinking and driving Monday.

 Junior Natalie L. Boland, 16, said she hopes the drill will help raise awareness of the dangers of drinking and driving during prom season.

 Even one drink is too many, she said.

 We are thankful to high school Principal Bryan Harmer, and all the organizations that took part today, Mr. Hough said.
-Over 40 people took to the day off to participate in the drill.
+Over 40 people took the day off to participate in the drill.
 That shows the importance of this drill.
 But we cant do it without our junior volunteers.
-It gets a pretty hairy when we are cutting those cars apart.
+It gets pretty hairy when we are cutting those cars apart.
 Theres glass breaking all around them and they have to remain still.
 We owe them a lot.